Fair Trade York

 2. Caterers and retailers

 A significant percentage of retailers and caterers across the city must stock at least 4 different types of Fairtrade goods or serve Fairtrade drinks & food.
+In York we have well over the number required.

 3. Fairtrade in the community

 Fairtrade products are used by a number of local work places, faith groups and educational establishments.
 A number of large employers in the city offer their staff Fairtrade products.
+York has a large number of Fairtrade churches and a number of local schools have achieved Fairtrade school status.

 4. The Fairtrade city must attract media attention